How to Treat Knee Osteoarthritis Without Medication

 Proper targeted exercise will not only help with weight loss but can also strengthen the muscles around the knee to offer more support to the joint.
 Physical therapy can speed up the process by offering precise assessments to muscles that may be weakened and stretch surrounding musculature that can be tight as well as improve balance and joint alignment that will allow for improved function.

-Make an appointment today with a qualified physical therapist at Advanced PMR to assess your needs and improve your quality of life.
+Make an appointment today with a qualified physical therapist at AOSMI to assess your needs and improve your quality of life.

 Posted in: Knee